yetka/anagrams_and_antigrams/README.md

   * Example Input: "Hello", "Olleh"
   * Example Output: "These words are palindromes."
 * Program checks if the inputs are real English words.
-  * Example Input:
+  * Example Input: "BOwl", "bllw"
-  * Example Output:
+  * Example Output: "You need to input actual words!"
 * If phrases aren't anagrams, program checks whether they are actually "antigrams."
   * Example Input:
   * Example Output: